AlainParadis/HEAL610/lit-review.md

 For WIL engagement to be effective, it must be beneficial to all participants {% cite ferns_driving_2016 %}.
 Employers are unlikely to host a student if their experience is not a positive one.
 Likewise, the college is not going to partner with an employer that has not offered a quality learning environment.
 This is an issue of compatibility. {% cite fleming_successful_2018 %}.

-DEI WIL
--   {% cite bowen_examining_2020 %}
--   {% cite chatoor_student_2023 %}
--   {% cite lamper_accessible_2024 %}
--   {% cite tunny_future_2022 %}

-An organizational change initiative cannot happen in a vacuum.
-It is more likely to proceed with less friction if the organization’s existing ethos, values and norms are understood and integrated into the change process {% cite mueller_best_2016 %}.
+---

+Multiple studies document concerning patterns of underrepresentation and inequitable experiences.
+Gender-based disparities are particularly pronounced.
+Students with disabilities face barriers throughout the WIL process, from application (23% versus 13% for students without disabilities) to workplace integration, where they're more likely to feel ignored (27% versus 17%){% cite chatoor_student_2023 %}.
+Similarly, immigrant students encounter significantly more obstacles at every stage, being 23% more likely to experience barriers during placements {% cite chatoor_student_2023 %}.
+Not all WIL formats yield equal benefits.
+Work-based WIL (internships, placements) demonstrates the strongest positive impact on employment outcomes, with participants 32% more likely to obtain full-time employment and 37% less likely to feel overqualified compared to non-participants {% cite jackson_impact_2023 %}.
+In contrast, non-workplace WIL (classroom projects, simulations) shows significantly weaker outcomes, with participants 14% less likely to secure full-time employment {% cite jackson_impact_2023 %}.

+---

 Doing so is crucial because it minimizes resistance.
 It aligns the change initiative with the organization’s identity.
 Ignoring these factors can lead to disengagement, as stakeholders may bristle at changes that conflict with the organization’s cultural values.

 -   {% cite lester_work-integrated_2016 %} has a lot of on barriers to engagement on p.17.
 -   {% cite ruskin_engaging_2021 %}